Back in the 1950’s, when my old man went house-hunting, he avoided the newspapers.

 Sure, it might provide a price, an address and the number of bedrooms but what good was that?

-A listing said nothing about who your neighbors were or whether the corner store offered credit; these were the things that a guy had to worry about – and being Dad, he had to worry about one more thing – Mom.
+A listing said nothing about who your neighbors would be or whether the corner store would offer credit; these were the things a guy had to worry about and being Dad, he had to worry about one more thing – Mom.

 The answer would tell the agent everything he needed to know about us.
 It would say we were upper lower-class Catholics who needed a big house, a large bedroom for boys, a larger bedroom for girls, privacy for parents and couldn’t pay a lot.

 While talking to the realtor, my dad put his hand over the phone and whispered to my mom, “He says he has the perfect house,” my dad said, “it’s in…….”
 The recital stopped as a look of bewilderment crossed his face.

 The pause almost killed mom.
 “Where is it?” she demanded.

 Dad waved for her to hush.
 She would not be hushed.

 “What parish is it in?” she asked.
 Her tone made it clear that an answer better be quickly forthcoming.

 Mom, an expert on all things religious, snapped back, “For crying out loud, Jack, he wrote the gospels.”

 Again, dad waved her off.
 He was genuinely shocked she could suspect he didn’t know Luke wrote the gospels – but it wasn’t his question.